 As with any investment, the tax consequences of an investment in Shares may be material to an analysis of an investment in the Company.
-US Holders (as defined below), investing in the Company should be aware of the tax consequences of such an investment before purchasing Shares.
+Prospective investors investing in the Company should be aware of the tax consequences of such an investment before purchasing Shares.
 This Prospectus discusses certain US federal income tax consequences only generally and does not purport to deal with all of the US federal income tax consequences applicable to the Company or to all categories of investors, some of whom may be subject to special rules.
-The following discussion assumes that no US Holder owns or will own directly or indirectly, or will be considered as owning by reason of certain tax law rules of constructive ownership, 10 percent or more of the total combined voting power of all Shares.
+In particular, because US Reportable Persons generally are not expected to subscribe for Shares, the discussion does not address the US federal tax consequences to taxable US Reportable Persons of an investment in Shares.
+Such persons should consult their own tax advisors.
+The following discussion assumes that no US Holder owns or will own directly or indirectly, or will be considered as owning by reason of certain tax law rules of constructive ownership, 10% or more of the total combined voting power of all Shares.